DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 - Data Mesh is a `new/modern Data Platform paradigm to DOMAIN-ORIENTED + DATA-PRODUCT + SELF-SERVE DATA Infra PLATFORM + FEDERATED GOVERNANCE + DECENTRALIZED TOPOLOGY driven modern distributed data architecture to SCALE UP DATA ANLAYTICS` that conforms to

-			[A] the certain defined [Architecture Principles as detailed in below section](#architecture-principles-of-enterprise-data-mesh), [B] the tenets,
+			[A] the certain defined Architecture Principles as detailed in below section (#architecture-principles-of-enterprise-data-mesh), [B] the tenets,
 			such as:
 				(i) Considering Domains as the first class concern,
+				(iii) Treating Data as a Product,
-				(ii) Applying Platform thinking to create Self-Serve Data Infrastructure,
+				(ii) Applying Platform thinking to create Self-Serve Data Infrastructure, and (iv) Federated Governance
-				(iii) Treating Data as a Product with, and
-				(iv) Federated Governance